P44elovod/customer-counter/README.md

 # customer-counter

-for start use:
-make run or go run *.go
+pls use makefile for build or run application

 rout with counter: localhost:8080